 Managing your time well is a key academic skill and one which is not always easy to put into practice.
 This session will help you to develop effective study practices, organise your workload, meet deadlines and generally keep on top of things.

 Learn how to manage your time effectively and prioritise your workload so that you can be organised when it comes to revising for and taking exams.

 Got to present your project or assignment?
 Feeling a little queasy?
 Not to worry: everyone in your audience will (usually) be willing you to succeed, and all you have to do is make it easy for them.
-So a few thoughts on getting your message across, how to stand up (and sit down), using PowerPoint – or not using PowerPoint, that’s interesting – and generally doing a decent job might brighten up a Saturday morning.
+So a few thoughts on getting your message across, how to stand up (and sit down), using PowerPoint – or not using PowerPoint, that’s interesting – and generally doing a decent job might brighten up your day.
 If you’ve already got a presentation (past or future) you’d like to bring with you and perhaps share, please do so, but it’s not compulsory.
 And I won’t be making anyone actually stand up and present, guaranteed!

 Being able to present online is an essential skill. learn from our experts how to prepare, deliver with confidence and maintain your audience engagement.